algosup/2023-2024-project-5-flutter-team-3/Mockup/MockupManual.md

 # Conclusion

 In conclusion, the features outlined in this document represent our strategic decisions for the development of our project and application.
 We believe these features are essential to achieving our goals and creating a successful final product.
-Your feedback and validation are invaluable to us as we move forward in this endeavor.
+Your feedback and validation are valuable to us as we move forward in this endeavor.
 Thank you for your time and consideration.